 About Stormwater Management

 Stormwater runoff is rain or snowmelt that flows over land and does not percolate into the soil.
-Stormwater runoff occurs naturally, in small amounts, from almost any type of land surface, especially during larger storm events.
+Stormwater runoff occurs naturally from almost any type of land surface, especially during larger storm events.

-Impervious surfaces, such as buildings, homes, roads, sidewalks, and parking lots, can significantly alter the natural hydrology of the land by increasing the volume, velocity, and temperature of runoff and by decreasing its infiltration capacity.
+Impervious surfaces such as roads, sidewalks, parking lots and roofs can significantly alter the natural hydrology of the land by increasing the volume, velocity and temperature of runoff and by decreasing its infiltration capacity.
 Increasing the volume and velocity of stormwater runoff can cause severe stream bank erosion, flooding, and degrade the biological habitat of these streams.
-Reducing infiltration can lower ground water levels and affect drinking water supplies.
+Reducing infiltration capacity of the land can lower ground water levels and affect drinking water supplies.

-In addition, as stormwater runoff moves across surfaces, it picks up trash, debris, and pollutants such as sediment, oil and grease, pesticides, and other toxins.
-In most cases, polluted stormwater runs into storm sewers and ditches or directly into streams, rivers, and lakes without treatment.
-Polluted stormwater runoff can have many adverse effects on plants, fish, animals, and people.
+As stormwater runoff moves across surfaces, it picks up trash, debris, and pollutants such as nutrients, sediment, oil and grease, pesticides and other toxins.
+In most cases, polluted stormwater runs into storm sewers and ditches or directly into streams, rivers and lakes without treatment.
+Polluted stormwater runoff can have many adverse effects on plants, fish, animals and people.